ConorDavison/ccwcreative/README.md

 * The Add to Wishlist button is available on the products page or the product's details page.
 * A user is unable to add products through forcing URLs and will be redirected to the home page with a error message
 * Modifying wishlist produced no errors or known bugs.

+## Emails
+* Emails have been tested via Tempmail.org.
+Confirmation email of purchase recieved successfully as well as email to verify new account.

+## Google Lighthouse
+I was reluctant to use google lighthouse as a means of testing due to reading it can be incredibly inconsistent.
+Nonetheless, I have included the scores from the generated report:-
+  > Best Practices = 100
+  > Performance = 89
+  > SEO = 87
+  > Accessibility = 73.

+# Credits
+* Firstly, I would like to thank the graphic designer, Chloe Wilson, for trusting me to make this site using her products.
+* Code Institutes gitpod template was used to initially set the project up.
+* Code Institute for always being on hand to offer constructive advice when I faced any issues.
+* I got the inspiration to make this project as I used some of the styling and functionality applied on it from code institute "Project - Boutique Ado"